Benign Eyelid Lesions

 - These include squamous papillomas, seborrhoeic keratosis, inverted follicular keratosis and keratoacanthoma.
 Squamous papillomas appear round or pedunculated and have a smooth surface.

-- They can be removed surgically or in some cases interferon might be used.
+- They can be removed surgically or in some cases interferon may possibly be used.
 Seborrhoeic keratosis is often monitored for a change in shape or size before any treatment is considered.
-They often need a biopsy to confirm their benign nature.
+They frequently need a biopsy to confirm their benign nature.

 Pre-malignant lesions

-- A number of different eyelid lesions might become cancerous.
+- A number of different eyelid lesions may possibly become cancerous.
 They include Actinic keratosis, leukoplakia, Xeroderma pigmentosum and radiation dermatosis.

 - Actinic keratosis occurs in sun-exposed areas and appears like a white, scaly lesion.
 Excision biopsy aids diagnosis.